 Article 1.
 Purpose

-The Maine Continuum of Care Board of Directors was established by the COC to act on its behalf and exists to guide the COC in its role of coordinating resources, working in concert with the state, regional and local groups to end homelessness in Maine.
+The Maine Continuum of Care (MCoC) Board of Directors (Board) was established by the MCoC to act on its behalf and exists to guide the MCoC in its role of coordinating resources, working in concert with the state, regional and local groups to end homelessness in Maine.

-The COC BOD’s role is to identify, develop, and ensure the MCoC has access to resources to meet the needs of people experiencing homelessness so each person secures permanent housing with an adequate support network.
+The Board’s role is to identify, develop, and ensure the MCoC has access to resources to meet the needs of people experiencing homelessness so each person secures permanent housing with an adequate support network.

 Article 2.
 Responsibilities

-The Maine Continuum of Care Board of Directors
+The Maine Continuum of Care Board of Directors:

-Serves as the oversight body for the Maine Continuum of Care (MCoC) to ensure compliance with HUD requirements, and work toward continually improving the homeless system.
+Serves as the oversight body for the Maine Continuum of Care (MCoC) to ensure compliance with HUD requirements of 24 CFR part 578, and work toward continually improving the homeless system.

 Serves the geographic area of the entire state of Maine (ME 500 CoC), and exists to: